Category: Uncategorized

 Isaiah: A Tale of Two Cities

-Over the summer, Free Grace Women held a six-week Zoom study on the book of Isaiah.
+By Kathryn Wright Over the summer, Free Grace Women held a six-week Zoom study on the book of Isaiah.
 We were blessed with a fruitful time of fellowship and study with like-minded believers.
-Over the next few months, FGW will be using that study as a springboard to produce blogs, covering key passages in the book of Isaiah.…
+Over the next few months, FGW will be using that study as a springboard to produce blogs, covering key passages in the…